Low-Level Functions

 getDataDir

-to obtain current wind direction data for all turbines - State Update: Updates the wind direction in the wind farm state (
+to obtain current wind direction data for all turbines - Universal State Update: Updates the wind direction for all operational points (

 wf.States_WF[:, 2]